terminusdb/terminuscms-docs/reference-guides/document-ui-templates/listdocumentscomponent.md

 }
 ```

-you can see this code integrated inside a dashboard here
+View the code integrated inside a dashboard here -

 [ListDocuments full example code]()

 [ListDocumentComponent code]()

 [View the complete example in Sandbox]()